A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

-The reverse result clearly does not hold: a hashing query might require coordination (non-monotonic chained recursion bounded queries are hashing and not coordination-free).
-In addition, since in every coordination-free specification broadcasting queries are not strictly necessary, we can deduce that at least a configuration exists -- the trivial case is the configuration in which the partition function installs the full initial instance on one node, and $H$ addresses every constant to the same node -- for which the correct result is computed without emitting any fact, i.e., every coordination-free specification can be made communication-free.
+\cite{AmelootNB13} relates coordination-freedom with absence of communication under ideal distribution.
+It would then also be interesting to explore which relationship exists between our definition of coordination-freedom and communication.
+Since in a coordination-free specification broadcasting queries are not strictly needed, we can deduce that every coordination-free specification can be made communication-free.
+That is, at least a configuration exists for which the correct result is computed without emitting any fact: the trivial case is the configuration in which the partition function installs the full initial instance on one node only, and $H$ addresses every constant to the same node. \eat{\begin{proposition} Let $\mathcal{N}$ be a coordination-free specification.
+For every initial instance $\textbf{I} \in \Upsilon_{db}$ a not trivial configuration $(N, t,$ $P, H)$ exists so that $\mathcal{N}_{N\!, t\!, P\!, H}(\textbf{I})$ is communication-free. \end{proposition} }